bitovi/github-actions-docker-ecr-publish/README.md

-# Docker Build - Tag - Publish
+# ECR Build - Tag - Publish

 This GitHub Action will build, tag, and publish your ecr image.
 The logic has been designed for our use case, but can be modifed for yours.